 Through the Grapevine

-Showing off your wine collection is one of the biggest advantages of having a wine cellar in your home – second behind having the right environment to store the wines so they age properly.
+Showing off your wine collection is one of the biggest advantages of having a cellar in your home – second behind having the right environment to store the wines so they age properly.
 Display your collection on custom racks built into the wall, and organize them by type, varietal or region depending on the size of your collection.

 Cool Down Zone

-Including a wine cooler in the design allows you to bring the wine down to its proper temperature when you’re ready to drink it without removing it from the wine cellar.
+Including a cooler in the design allows you to bring the wine down to its proper temperature when you’re ready to drink it without removing it from the wine cellar.
 Smaller coolers typically work best so as not to overwhelm the space.
 Set the cooler off with metal or wrought iron gates that match the wine racks used to display the bottles for a well-rounded storage option.